 Nuts are high in fiber and protein and actually make excellent substitutes for all kinds of foods, including dairy-free milks.

-6. Banana Flour: This is a perfect alternative flour to use with your baking, and it won’t overwhelm the baked goods with its banana flavor.
-It’s made from green bananas and has a high level of resistant starch.
-Low carb and gluten-free.
+This is a perfect alternative flour to use with your baking, and it won’t overwhelm the baked goods with its banana flavor.
+It’s made from green bananas and has a high level of resistant starch. low carb and gluten-free.

 As with almond and coconut flours, banana flour is best used in combination with other flours/starches for optimal performance.